Boris Johnson pledges to take appropriate action in France fishing line - ExBulletin

 The ship’s captain Cornelis Gert Jan, believed to be an Irish national, was arrested in Le Havre during the diplomatic storm and ordered to appear in court in August next year.

-Foreign Minister Liz Truss took the rare step of ordering the summons of an envoy from the allied nations as she called Catherine Colonna, French Ambassador to the UK, to the Foreign Office on Friday afternoon to challenge her over Frances’ intentions.
+Foreign Minister Liz Truss took the rare step of ordering the summons of an envoy from an allied country as she called Catherine Colonna, French Ambassador to the UK, to the Foreign Office on Friday after- midday to challenge it on the intentions of France.

-The Foreign, Commonwealth and Development Department said the minister had expressed concern to the ambassador over the unwarranted measures announced by France earlier this week and, like the prime minister, had warned of a possible violation of the Trade and Cooperation Agreement (ACT).
+The Foreign, Commonwealth and Development Department said the minister had “expressed concern” to the ambassador over the “unwarranted measures announced by France earlier this week” and, like the prime minister, warned of a possible violation of the Trade and Cooperation Agreement (ATT).

-Ms Morton also expressed disappointment at the confrontational language that has been constantly used by the French government, which does not make this situation any easier to resolve, according to a statement.
+Morton also “expressed disappointment at the confrontational language that has been constantly used by the French government, which does not make this situation any easier to resolve,” according to a statement.

-The Prime Minister, speaking to reporters on the flight to the G20 in Rome, urged British fishermen to be confident in their legal activities as he pledged action against any infringements.
+The Prime Minister, speaking to reporters on the flight to the G20 in Rome, urged British fishermen to “be confident in their legal activities” by promising action against any infringement.

 Lord Frost met European Commission Vice-President Maros Sefcovic in London on Monday for long-standing talks on the Northern Ireland Protocol, but the two also discussed the issue of fisheries.

-The Conservative peer referred to threats from France to disrupt British fisheries and trade at large, threaten energy supplies, before introducing the prospect of implementing rigorous enforcement processes and controls over the EU fishing activity in UK territorial waters.
+The Conservative peer referred to threats from France to “disrupt British fishing and trade at large, threaten energy supplies”, before introducing the prospect of “implementing rigorous enforcement processes and controls on EU fishing activity in UK territorial waters ”.

-Mr Sefcovic urged the UK to intensify discussions with the European Commission and France to quickly resolve the issue of pending fishing licenses, according to an EU statement.
+Sefcovic “urged the UK to intensify discussions with the European Commission and France in order to quickly resolve the issue of pending fishing licenses,” according to an EU statement.

-Earlier today, Environment Secretary George Eustice did not rule out blocking French ships, condemning a completely inflammatory claim by Frances Europe Minister Clément Beaune that the only language Britain understands is the language of strength.
+Earlier today, Environment Secretary George Eustice did not rule out the blocking of French ships by condemning a “completely inflammatory” claim by French Minister for Europe Clément Beaune that the only language that Great Britain is Brittany understands is “the language of strength”.

+READ MORE: France holds back Scottish trawler amid ongoing fishing line after Brexit

-Mr Eustice suggested that French President Emmanuel Macron, with whom Downing Street has confirmed the PM will meet on the sidelines of the G20, could spark a row as he faces a tough election in April in which votes in coastal communities will be hotly contested. .
+Eustice has suggested that French President Emmanuel Macron, with whom Downing Street has confirmed the PM will meet on the sidelines of the G20, could spark a row as he faces a tough election in April in which the votes in coastal communities will be hotly contested.

 At the center of the dispute are the licenses for small boats, which are only issued if the vessels can demonstrate a history of fishing in UK waters.

-Mr Eustice told MEPs on Thursday that 171 vessels were authorized to fish in Britain’s 6 to 12 nautical mile zone, including 103 French, including 18 less than 12 meters.
+Eustice told MPs on Thursday that 171 vessels were authorized to fish in Britain’s 6 to 12 nautical mile zone, including 103 French, including 18 less than 12 meters.

 Sources